jamesdoh0109/jdtodo/README.md

 3. `npm start`

 ### Backend
-In `backend/config.py`, you will need to get your own environment variables:
+In `backend/config.py`, it initializes 4 environment variables, which you will need to set up on your own:
 * `SQLALCHEMY_DATABASE_URI`
   * URI used to connect to the database (e.g. sqlite:////tmp/test.db, mysql://username:password@server/db).
 You will first need to create your own
 * `JWT_SECRET_KEY`